anjanianusuri/cms_plugin/readme.md

 # Sporty Plugin

 This is a repository of a custom posts and taxonomies plugin for the website: anjania.sgedu.site/sporty.
+We also added some sample template file for the theme: doo

 ### Prerequisites